scipy-conference/scipy_proceedings/papers/blaine_mooers/blaine_mooers.rst

 Each final menu item is linked to a Python snippet file.
 The selection of a snippet file by clicking on it with the left-mouse button inserts its content into a new cell below the current cell.

-In another example, the *millerArrayFromMtz.py* snippet was selected and inserted in the current notebook (Fig. :ref:`Fig5mtzSummary`).
+In contrast, the *mtzOjbectSummary.py* snippet was selected from the *cctbx* submenu and lacks the comment block.
+This code was inserted in the current notebook (Fig. :ref:`Fig5mtzSummary`).
 The code in this cell was be executed by entering **Shift-Enter**.

 .. figure:: ./figs/Fig5mtzSummary.png